 I have concerns about the Restor platform using my browsing data.

 Why is some site information required to create a polygon?

 Restor has consulted with a wide range of experts in order to determine which information is required vs. optional to create a site profile.
 There are several important reasons to include some consistent baseline information: it makes it possible to filter projects on Restor based on key characteristics, it provides standardized data to researchers seeking to improve restoration science, and it ensures a minimum level of transparency across the Restor community.
 Restor is currently participating in multi-stakeholder processes to develop consistent sets of restoration indicators.
 As these indicator processes advance, we may shift site information to reflect them.

 What does it mean to make my restoration project “public”?

-Setting a site to "public" allows it to be viewed by anyone who has access to the Restor platform.
-Your site will appear in searches, be shareable between users on Restor and show up on our global map of restoration projects.
-All of the information that you've entered into Restor about your site (including pictures) will be available for all Restor users to view.
-To set a site to "public" you have to provide a minimum amount of project-specific information (Site status, Pre/Post-Restoration Land Use and Intervention type), but you can add additional information as you would like.
-If your site is set to "private" on the other hand, it will NOT appear on our global map and is viewable only by you and the Restor accounts that you have explicitly granted access to.
+Setting a site to "public" means it can be viewed by anyone with access to the Restor platform.
+Your site will appear in searches, be shareable between users on Restor, and show up on our global map of restoration projects.
+All of the information you enter into Restor about your site (including pictures) can be seen by anyone using Restor.
+To set a site to "public" you have to provide a minimum amount of project-specific information (e.g. Site Status, Pre/Post-Restoration Land Use and Intervention Type), plus any other additional information you choose to add.
+If your site is set to "private", it will NOT appear on our global map and is viewable to only you and the Restor accounts that you have explicitly granted access to.